Jordan

 Day 1 - Arrival

-Welcome to Jordan!
-Upon arrival at Queen Alia International Airport, you will be warmly greeted and assisted before being transferred to your hotel in Amman.
-Once settled, as the sun begins to set, we make our way to the rooftop for welcome drinks where you will meet your hosts and fellow travellers.
-Here we will provide you with an introduction to the week ahead.
+On arrival, you’ll be warmly greeted and assisted at the airport before being transferred to your hotel in Amman.
+Take time to rest and settle in, then as the sun begins to set, head to the rooftop for welcome drinks where you will meet your hosts and fellow travellers and get a sense of the week ahead.
 The evening then moves on to a special culinary experience, an immersive guided food tour, where you’ll taste Jordan’s authentic street flavours.

 Accomodation : The Boutique Suites Amman